seifhassine/REasy/readme.md

 - **UVAR File Editing:**
   View and fully modify UVAR files.
 Hashing and mapping are taken care of automatically.

-- **RSZ File Viewing and Limited Editing:**
+- **RSZ File Viewing and Editing:**
-  User, PFB and SCN files are supported with limited editing at the moment.
+  User, PFB and SCN files are supported with advanced editing.

 - **Flexible Variable Management:**
   - Add new variables with automatic naming that preserves numeric formatting (e.g. "Location47_031" followed by "Location47_032").